mcpython4-coding/Documentation/mcpython/client/rendering/model/BoxModel.md

             :param instance: the instance to get information from to render
             :param position: the position of the block
             :param rotation: the rotation
             :param active_faces: the faces to get data for, None means all
             :param uv_lock: ?
             :param previous: previous data to add the new to, or None to create new

+            variable vertex

+            variable collected_data

+                    variable face

+                variable i

+                variable i2

+        function get_prepared_box_data_scaled(
+                self,
+                instance: IBlockStateRenderingTarget,
+                position: typing.Tuple[float, float, float],
+                rotation: typing.Tuple[float, float, float] = (0, 0, 0),
+                scale: float = 1,
+                active_faces=None,
+                uv_lock=False,
+                previous: typing.Tuple[
+                typing.List[float], typing.List[float], typing.List[float]
+                ] = None,
+                ) -> typing.Tuple[typing.List[float], typing.List[float], typing.List[float]]:

+            Util method for getting the box data for a block (vertices and uv's)
+            :param instance: the instance to get information from to render
+            :param position: the position of the block
+            :param rotation: the rotation
+            :param scale: the scale to draw with
+            :param active_faces: the faces to get data for, None means all
+            :param uv_lock: ?
+            :param previous: previous data to add the new to, or None to create new